-The annual meeting of the Members of the Centre Consin Electric Cooperative will be held at the reditor of the Wittenberg-Birnamwood High School a 400 W Grand Avenue, Wittenberg, Shawano County, Wisin on April 21, 2020 at 5:15 o'clock p.m. registration, 6:00 o'clock p.m. business meeting, to confid a cil take action upon the following matters:
+The annual meeting of the Members of the Central accounts Electric Cooperative will be held at the clafton m of the Wittenberg-Birnamwood High School a 600 W Grand Avenue, Wittenberg, Shawano County, which is non April 21, 2020 at 5:15 o'clock p.m. trigistration, 6:00 o'clock p.m. business meeting, to contide fail dake action upon the following matters:

-- Reports of Officers, Directors, Committee and Management. - II.
-For all business which may reof.
+- Reports of Officers, Directors Committee and Management. - II.
+For all business which may meeting or any adjournment reof.

-In addition, a regular election will be held under the Bylaws to choose Directors from tricts 1, 3 and Director-At-Large.
+In addition, a regular election will be held under the Bylaws to choose Directors from ricts 1, 3 and Director-At-Large.

 In accordance with SECTION RTICLE III, any member who is absent from any annual or special meeting of the members and as filed a written request in advance for an absente ball t may vote by absentee mail ballot upon any motion allution to be acted upon at any such meeting with respect to any action submitted pursuant to a resolution adopted by the Board of Directors, the Resolution nittee or by petition of not less than ten percent (10%) of the members.
 A ballot, the envelope enclosing which is signed by the member, shall be deemed a groundlot within the meaning of this section.
 The red of hail ballots at any such meeting shall not preclude the over and adoption of germane amendments to solution to be acted upon at such meeting.
 The ado non rejection of such amendments shall be determed by the majority vote of those members present such meeting.
-After the adoption of any such amendment - the adoption or rejection of the original on as amended shall be determined solely on the the votes cast by members in attendance at such
+After the adoption of any such amendment - the adoption or rejection of the original on as amended shall be determined solely on the f the votes cast by members in attendance at such